SalDevX/archlinux-BCM4360_SUPPORT/README.md

 ---

 ## **Boot from USB**
-- Insert the USB drive into your MacBook Pro 2014.
+- Insert the USB drive into your MacBook Pro 2009 / early 2015.
 - Restart and hold down the **Option key** to select the boot device.
 - Choose the custom **Arch Linux ISO** and proceed with installation.